EdwardTheLegend/Google-analytics-and-search-console/README.md

 Search for the two apis you need:

-Analytics API   (careful, not the "Google Analytics Reporting API") Google Search Console API
+* Analytics API   (careful, not the "Google Analytics Reporting API")
+* Google Search Console API  (should already be enabled)

 For the first one click "Enable"